Mount Toubkal Winter

-We use a local company run by our friends Ahmed and Ibrahim for organising the trip and providing mules and staff.
+We use a local company run by our friends Ahmed and Ibrahim for providing transport, mules and staff.
 They have signed up to the Adventure Alternative code of conduct and understand the criteria of the British Standard 8848 for overseas trips and expeditions.
-We have been working with them now for three years and they also run the small guesthouse in Imlil which we use.
+We have been working with them now for five years and they also run the small guesthouse in Imlil which we use.

 Mount Toubkal winter - fitness and terrain

 You do not need to be super-fit for this trip, however the climbs are fairly demanding with some long days of sustained walking with a backpack.
 The effects of altitude may also further tax your body.
 You will enjoy the trip all the more if you are in good physical shape having exercised regularly and eaten nutritiously over at least the 6 months leading up to the trip.
 You do need to be in good health as we will spend some time in locations that are many hours from professional medical care.
 Any pre-existing medical or dental conditions should be fully appraised by a doctor and their nature fully disclosed to your insurer and to ourselves.

 The trek from Imlil to the Refuge is on a well established path over sometimes dusty and rocky ground which soon becomes snow covered and icy.
 It winds its way up the valley and is generally of a gentle gradient.
 Initially you can walk in trekking boots but at the snowline it will be better to put on bigger mountain boots that can take crampons if they are needed in the higher part of the valley.